cranknet/repairflow/README.md

 - View ticket status, device information, and status history
 - Display social media links for business promotion
 - No authentication required for public access

+## Returns Workflow

+### Creating a Return

+**From Returns Page:**
+1. Navigate to the Returns page
+2. Click "Create Return" button (Admin only)
+3. Search for a ticket by:
+   - Customer name, or
+   - Ticket ID
+4. Select a ticket from search results
+5. Fill in the return form and submit

+**From Ticket View:**
+1. Navigate to a ticket detail page
+2. Change ticket status to RETURNED
+3. Create Return modal opens automatically prefilled with ticket data
+4. Fill in the return form and submit

+**Return Form Fields:**
+- Reason (required)
+- Refund amount (defaults to ticket price)
+- Returned to (optional)
+- Notes (optional)

+**Note:** Only repaired tickets without existing returns are eligible for returns.
+Ticket → change status to Returned opens Create Return modal prefilled by ticket ID; search remains on Returns page.

+### Admin: Approving/Rejecting Returns
+1. Navigate to Returns page
+2. View pending returns
+3. Click Approve:
+   - Return status → APPROVED
+   - Ticket status → RETURNED
+   - Tracked: who approved, when
+4. Click Reject:
+   - Return status → REJECTED
+   - Ticket status → remains REPAIRED
+   - Tracked: who rejected, when

+### Authorization
+- Creating returns: Admin only
+- Approving/rejecting: Admin only

 ## 📝 Scripts